Ghazi Honeine

-Ghazi Youssef Honeine (غَازِي يُوسُف حَنِينِيّ; born 12 January 1995) is a Lebanese footballer who plays as a midfielder for club Safa.
+Ghazi Youssef Honeine (غازي يوسف حنيني; born 12 January 1995) is a Lebanese footballer who plays as a midfielder for club Hilal Nasr.

 Coming through the youth system, Honeine started his senior career at Ahed in 2012.
 In 2015 he was sent on a three-year loan to Racing Beirut, playing over 50 games.
 In 2018 he joined Ansar in a swap deal involving Rabih Ataya.
 After winning multiple titles with Ansar, he joined Safa in 2023.
 Honeine also represented Lebanon internationally between 2014 and 2016, playing a game at the 2018 FIFA World Cup qualifiers.

 Club career

 Ahed

 Starting his youth career at Fajr Saida, Honeine moved to Ahed in 2009, winning the youth championship on several occasions.
 He made his senior debut for Ahed during the 2012–13 season, coming on as a substitute against Safa on 19 May 2013.

 Loan to Racing Beirut

 On 25 August 2015, Racing Beirut announced the signing of Honeine on loan.
 He stayed at the club for three seasons, playing over 50 league games.